Warrior Tower Rock Climbing

 From Moab drive north to the turnoff for Potash road.
 Take a left.
 Drive out to Long Canyon.
 There is a sign for Jughandle Arch just before the turn.
 Drive approximately two miles up the canyon until a distinct break in the Wingate walls appears on the left.
 Park.
 From the car walk up a ridge that generally heads to the right of the break.
 Follow the ridge until it reaches the level of the saddle then traverse left and up the slopes to gain the base of the tower.
 The tower is located on the left side of the break and the main routes face the saddle.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Warrior Tower:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Warrior Tower:

 Featured Route For Warrior Tower